Top Small Finance Bank Stocks in India

 1) AU Small Finance Bank

 Established in 1996 as AU Financiers (India) Limited, AU Small Finance Bank has focused on serving underbanked and unbanked areas over the past 2 decades.
-The bank offers a comprehensive range of products, including savings and current accounts, ATMs, lockers, recurring deposits, fixed deposits, EMI calculators, interest calculators, etc.
+The bank offers a comprehensive range of products, including savings and current accounts, ATMs, lockers, recurring deposits, fixed deposits, EMI calculators, and interest calculators.

 AU Small Finance Bank offers personal loans, home loans, vehicle loans, loans against vehicles and gold loans.
 Its insurance segment covers life insurance, health insurance, motor insurance, SME insurance, pocket insurance and more.

-The AU Small Finance Bank also provides services like net banking, video banking, WhatsApp banking, missed call banking and mobile banking.
-Presently, it boasts a network of over 1,042 touchpoints across India.
+The AU Small Finance Bank also provides services such as net banking, video banking, WhatsApp banking, missed call banking, and mobile banking.
+Presently, it boasts a network of over 2,400-2,600+ touchpoints across India.

 2) Ujjivan Small Finance Bank